tabKey

 </script>

-- Drive one or several tabs using
+- Drive multiple tabs using

 tabKey/tabId. - Wait for SPA elements and click/type safely.